charnesp/invoxia_gps_tracker/docs/client.rst

 Retrieve user details
 ~~~~~~~~~~~~~~~~~~~~~

-Invoxia API seems to allow multiple users to be associated to a given account.
+Invoxia™ API seems to allow multiple users to be associated to a given account.
 All these users can be retrieved by:

 .. code-block:: python

     users: List[User] = client.get_users()

-Where :class:`User <invoxia.client.datatypes.User>` contains
+Where :class:`User <gps_tracker.client.datatypes.User>` contains

-- the user :attr:`id <invoxia.client.datatypes.User.id>`,
+- the user :attr:`id <gps_tracker.client.datatypes.User.id>`,
-- its :attr:`username <invoxia.client.datatypes.User.username>`
+- its :attr:`username <gps_tracker.client.datatypes.User.username>`
-- The list of :attr:`profile ids <invoxia.client.datatypes.User.profiles>` associated to user
+- The list of :attr:`profile ids <gps_tracker.client.datatypes.User.profiles>` associated to user

-The notion of profiles seems to be useful only for pro users of Invoxia devices and services.
+The notion of profiles seems to be useful only for pro users of Invoxia™ devices and services.
 Devices can be associated to theses profiles but for general consumers, only a single profile
 is associated to your account, thus making profiles irrelevant.
-similarly, you will only have a single :class:`User <invoxia.client.datatypes.User>` associated
+similarly, you will only have a single :class:`User <gps_tracker.client.datatypes.User>` associated
 to your credentials.

-A single :class:`User <invoxia.client.datatypes.User>` can also be retrieve if its ``id``
+A single :class:`User <gps_tracker.client.datatypes.User>` can also be retrieve if its ``id``
 is known:

 .. code-block:: python